Compensation Planning

 Build the Cycle, Not the Spreadsheet.

 Set up your entire merit cycle inside CompBldr: eligibility rules, effective dates, merit matrix guidelines, and manager access controls.
-Every step runs inside the system, so nothing gets lost between email threads and file versions.
+Every step runs inside the system nothing gets lost between email threads and file versions.

-Publish the cycle to managers with one action, with deadlines and reminders built in.
+Publish the cycle to managers in one action, with deadlines and reminders built in

 Set the Budget.
 Track Every Dollar in Real Time.